Business topics addressed in the "Working With" seminar:

 - To understand the cultural influences and values of "X"

-- To identify behavioral expectations different than our own
+- To identify predominant behavioral expectations different than our own

 - To demonstrate ability to suggest alternative style approaches in "X"

-Below are typical comments US nationals make after working with their Indian colleagues.
-Our one day program, “Working with Indians”, navigates the issues and explains why these frustrations occur.
-The course provides executives with an understanding of Indian people: their beliefs, how they think, what their work styles are like, and how to interact with Indians more effectively.
+Below are comments US nationals have made after working with their Indian colleagues.
+Our one day program, “Working with Indians”, navigates the client issues and debriefs why frustrations might occur.
+The course provides executives with an understanding of different beliefs, thinking patterns, work styles and how to interact more effectively with colleagues from around the world.

 “ Whenever I asked for their price quote, they just kept responding with comments about a long-term relationship.”

 “Sometimes I get so frustrated with the rigid ‘by the book’ attitude.”

 “I feel as though I am pulling teeth to get a solution-oriented answer.”